semantic-systems/llm-seminar/README.md

 ## Course Structure

 This class will use a [role-playing seminar](https://colinraffel.com/blog/role-playing-seminar.html) format where students take on different roles and present papers to one another.
-All grading will be based on these presentations and course participation; there will be final project or other coursework.
+All grading will be based on these presentations and course participation; there will be a final poster.

 ### Readings

 Each class will involve the presentation and discussion of two papers.
-The pair of papers covered in each class session are meant to complement each other, e.g. because one paper might be the historical precedent of the other, or the papers were contempraneous, or they present different viewpoints on the same topic.
+The pair of papers covered in each class session are meant to complement each other, e.g. because one paper might be the historical precedent of the other, or the papers were contemporary, or they present different viewpoints on the same topic.
 Before each class, everyone is required to have read both papers.
-Students will be divided into four groups.
+Students will be assigned roles.
-Two groups will present on Mondays and the other two groups will present on Wednesdays.
-In a given class session, students in the presenting groups will each be given a rotating role (described below).
 This role defines the lens through which they read the paper and determines what they prepare for the in-class discussion.
 Students in the non-presenting groups are also required to read the papers, complete a quick exercise (described below), and come to class ready to discuss.
 All students will obtain a thorough understanding of the chosen papers and will develop their paper reading, literature review, and prototyping skills.